ArpMichaelB/GlacierBot/README.md

 So, this bot is my attempts at creating that automated response system, not to mention an exercise in learning to use new API.

-I'll include the link to invite the bot in this description, once I have the bot set up to a point that I'd consider complete.
+If you'd like to include this bot in your server, there's a jar file in the releases folder that you as a user can run, provided you have the required properties.

-For now, if you'd like to include this bot in your server, there's a jar file in the releases folder that you as a user can run, provided you have the required properties.
+Unfortunately I can't invite my personal instance of this bot to any servers other than my own, since it can handle my twitch data, and I have to keep that secure, to avoid potential vandalism.
+Thank you for your understanding!